U25B3/BuildingAI-project/README.md

 ## Dataset

 The dataset used in this project consists of information about various TV series including their titles, start and end years, number of episodes, ratings, and other relevant features.
 The data is stored in a JSON format, with each entry representing a TV series.
-The episodes are selected randomly from IMDB top 250 series.
+The series are selected randomly from IMDB top 250 series, and 26 are evaluated.

 ## Preprocessing